 We need to consider three types of mindsets, or ways we view life, to make marriage all God intended it to be.

-What you think about your marriage mindset.
-The amount of effort and the attitude with which you approach your marriage determine your outcome.
+The amount of effort and the attitude with which you approach your marriage together determine your outcome.
 For the best results, prioritize your marriage above all else but your relationship with God.
 Think of yourself as a part of a marriage, not a single entity.

 We can combine these mindsets to create a biblical marriage mindset that leads to a marriage worth celebrating.
 But sometimes it is challenging to take change the negative thought patterns.